akkug95/Graph-Plotter/README.md

 # Graph-Plotter
-A graph plotter in javascript which reads data from json file provided by user through a file upoader
+A graph plotter in javascript which reads data from json file provided by user through a file upoader and plots dynamic graphs.